fredcw/theme-config/README.md

 ## Behaviour of the config script:

-Script should rewrite the theme in the theme directory while preserving the contained `config` directory if it exists.
+Script should write/rewrite the theme in the theme directory while preserving the contained `config` directory if it exists.

 Script should accept the following arguments in addition to those defined in `options_config.json`